seananderson/jackets/vignettes/make-wasp-data.md

-To read and save the `.rda` files in Dropbox, first set your working directory to the `wasp-trips/data` folder before running this code:
+To read and save the `.rda` files in Dropbox, first set your working directory to the `wasp-trips/data` folder before running the next chunk of code.
+Alternatively, you can skip this chunk and load the data in the next chunk.

 ```r